annakijas1/rebalancing-music-canon/_texts/bonds-even_in_the_moment.md

 title: Even in the moment
 author: Bonds, Margaret
 ensemble: voice and piano
-period: 2020
+period: unknown
 permalink: /bonds-even-in-the-moment/
 document: bonds_even_in_the_moment.mei
 ---

-In *Six songs on poems by Edna St. Vincent Millay : for voice and piano*  Bryn Mawr, Pennsylvania: Hildegard Publishing Company, 2020
+In *Six songs on poems by Edna St. Vincent Millay: for voice and piano.* Bryn Mawr, Pennsylvania: Hildegard Publishing Company, 2020.
-**Original Composition/Publication Date**: 2020

 **Instrumentation summary**: medium (voice), piano